wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-directory-network-readiness/includes/3-network-readiness.md

 ## Remote access options

-If you have users that will access corporate resources remotely, you’ll want to consider the bandwidth required for remote access, both now and after deployment.
-The amount of bandwidth required varies depending on your company’s policies.
+If you have users that will access corporate resources remotely, you'll want to consider the bandwidth required for remote access, both now and after deployment.
+The amount of bandwidth required varies depending on your company's policies.
 Two remote access types are **Always on VPN** and **Remote Desktop Services.**

 - **Remote Access Always On VPN** - Always On VPN provides a single, cohesive solution for remote access.
 It supports domain-joined, non-domain-joined (workgroup), or Azure AD–joined devices, even personally owned devices.